Russian Spy Boss Says United States Now ‘Cooperating’ On Cyber Security, Despite Russian Hack Of 2016 Election

 — Maddow Blog (@MaddowBlog) October 18, 2019

-The FSB is the successor organization to the Soviet Union’s feared KGB, the secret police organization in which Russia’s current president, Vladimir Putin, served as an officer from 1975 to 1991, around the time that the Soviet Union fell apart, breaking into numerous countries including the current Russia.
+The FSB is the successor organization to the Soviet Union’s feared KGB, the secret police organization in which Russia’s current president, Vladimir Putin, served as an officer from 1975 to 1991, around the time that the Soviet Union fell apart, breaking into numerous countries including present-day Russia.

-The surprise announcement that Russia and the victim of its 2016 cyber attack, the United States, are now working together on cyber security came just one day after Democratic House Speaker Nancy Pelosi in a face-to-face meeting with Trump at the White House told him, “All roads with you lead to Putin,” as The Inquisitr reported.
+The surprise announcement that Russia and the victim of its 2016 cyberattack, the United States, are now working together on cybersecurity came just one day after Democratic House Speaker Nancy Pelosi told Trump during a White House meeting that “All roads with you lead to Putin,” as The Inquisitr reported.

-As far back as 2017, just months after the Russian cyber attack that — according to the Mueller Report, as well as investigations by the U.S. intelligence community, and Senate Intelligence Committee — played a role in putting Trump in the White House, Trump mentioned via Twitter that he and Putin had discussed cooperating to create “an impenetrable Cyber Security unit so that election hacking & many other negative things, will be guarded … and safe,” as quoted by Politico.
+As far back as 2017, just months after the Russian cyberattack that allegedly played a role in putting Trump in the White House, the president mentioned via Twitter that he and Putin had discussed cooperating to create “an impenetrable Cyber Security unit so that election hacking & many other negative things, will be guarded … and safe,” as quoted by Politico.

 But Politico derided Trump’s announcement as “as one of the most ridiculed ideas in cybersecurity that won’t go away: a joint Russian-American task force to protect future elections from hackers.”

-But when Trump and Putin held a summit meeting in Helsinki, Finland, last year, Putin himself revived the idea, saying that a U.S.-Russian “joint working group on cybersecurity,” would evaluate evidence that Russia had hacked the 2016 election.
+But when Trump and Putin held a summit meeting in Helsinki, Finland, last year, the Russian president himself revived the idea, saying that a “joint working group on cybersecurity” involving both countries would evaluate evidence that Russia had hacked the 2016 election.

 Delivered To Your INBOX